 - Preamp Input Impedance & Microphone Load Impedance

 What Is A Microphone Preamplifier?

-A microphone preamplifier is an active electronic device that is designed primarily to supply gain to a mic signal in order to output the signal at line level.
+A microphone preamplifier is an active electronic device designed primarily to supply gain to a mic signal and output the signal at line level.

 To preface this lengthy discussion on mic preamps, let's first define mic and line levels: